mineo/tox2travis/README.md

 If an environment name does not match one of the default environments provided by tox, tox2travis will simply ignore it.
-To specify a python version for such environments, use the `–fallback-python` command line
+To specify a python version for such environments, use the `--fallback-python` command line
 argument:

 ```
-tox2travis –fallback-python pythonx.y
+tox2travis --fallback-python pythonx.y
 ```

 The value passed to the argument must be a valid